zhengyao-lin/vpl/README.md

 - [x] `\+base_pred(..)`
 - [x] `forall(base_pred(...), ..)`
 - [x] `findall(X, base_pred(..., X), ..)`
+- [ ] Handle the module system better when loading files
 - [ ] Other required special cases of `\+`, `forall`, `findall`
 - [ ] Private clauses in modules
 - [ ] Adapt to optimizations done by the compiler